Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Definition and results on short HHG

 \begin{ax}[(Co)bounded actions] For every $v\in \ov{X}^{(0)}$, the cyclic direction $Z_v$ acts geometrically on $\C\ell_v$ and with uniformly bounded orbits on $\C\ell_w$ for every $w\in\link_{\ov X}(v)$.
 In particular, $\C\ell_v$ is a quasiline if $Z_v$ is infinite cyclic, and uniformly bounded otherwise. \end{ax}

+We will denote a short HHG, together with its short structure, by $(G, \ov X, \W)$.
+The reader can find examples of short HHG in \cite[Sections 2.3 and 6]{Short_HHG:I}, among which figure the mapping class group of a five-punctured sphere, Artin groups of large and hyperbolic type, non-geometric graph manifold groups, and RAAGs on triangle- and square-free graphs.

-We will denote a short HHG, together with its short structure, by $(G,\ov X)$. \begin{defn} A short HHG $(G,\ov X)$ is \emph{colourable} if there exists a partition of the vertices of $\ov{X}$ into finitely many colours, such that no two adjacent vertices share the same colour, and the $G$-action on $\ov X$ descends to an action on the set of colours. \end{defn} It is easily seen that the above property coincides with the more general notion of \emph{colourability} of a HHG, which requires the existence of a finite, $G$-invariant colouring \emph{of the whole domain set} (see e.g. \cite[Definition 4.15]{barak2024equational}).
+\begin{defn} A short HHG $(G, \ov X, \W)$ is \emph{colourable} if there exists a partition of the vertices of $\ov{X}$ into finitely many colours, such that no two adjacent vertices share the same colour, and the $G$-action on $\ov X$ descends to an action on the set of colours. \end{defn} It is easily seen that the above property coincides with the more general notion of \emph{colourability} of a HHG, which requires the existence of a finite, $G$-invariant colouring \emph{of the whole domain set} (see e.g. \cite[Definition 4.15]{barak2024equational}).